The Emergency (India): Demolitions outside Delhi

 During the Emergency, various state governments also carried out demolitions to clear "encroachments", undertaken to please Sanjay Gandhi.
-In many of these cases, residents were given very short notices, state governments like those of Bihar and Haryana avoided giving official notices to the residents of "encroachments" to avoid a case in a civil court, instead, they notified them through public channels, or in the case of Haryana through drum beats, and in some cases gave no prior information.
+In many of these cases, residents were given very short notices, and state governments like those of Bihar and Haryana avoided giving official notices to the residents of "encroachments" to avoid a case in a civil court.
+Instead, they notified them through public channels, or in the case of Haryana through drum beats.
+In some cases, they gave no prior information.
 States passed various laws to aid them in this process such as Maharashtra Vacant Land Act 1975, Bihar Public Encroachment Act 1975, and Madhya Pradesh Land Revenue Code (Amendment) Act.
 These demolitions were often accompanied by the police to threaten the residents with arrest under MISA or DIR.
 In Maharashtra, Mumbai alone saw demolitions of 12,000 huts, while Pune saw demolitions of 1285 huts and 29 shops.

 Response

 Democracy Bachao Morcha

 Shortly after the declaration of the Emergency, the Sikh leadership convened meetings in Amritsar where they resolved to oppose the "fascist tendency of the Congress".
 The "Democracy Bachao Morcha" (translates to 'Campaign to Save Democracy') was organised by the Akali Dal, led by Harchand Singh Longowal, and launched in Amritsar, 9 July.
 The Akali Dal was the most successful regional party that opposed the morcha.
 Over 40,000 Akalis and other Sikhs courted arrest during the morcha.
 Their statement was:

 The question before us is not whether Indira Gandhi should continue to be prime minister or not.
 The point is whether democracy in this country is to survive or not.

 Damdami Taksal and its head at the time, Sant Kartar Singh Bhindranwale, held many protests and marches against the emergency He also held 37 processions which defied the rules of the emergency.

 They protested for two years fighting against policemen and curfew was declared in the entire Malwa region.
 During Emergency SGPC offices used to be flooded with Anti-Emergency activists from RSS and BJP who had taken shelter to escape the government.
 According to Amnesty International, 140,000 people had been arrested without trial during the twenty months of Gandhi's Emergency.
 Jasjit Singh Grewal estimates that 43,000 of them came from India's two per cent Sikh minority.